 Petition for Graduate Study

-If you are a current undergraduate Nursing student and have a GPA of 3.3 or higher in your junior nursing courses, you may petition to complete graduate-level coursework at the end of your second semester junior clinical year and thus shorten the time needed to complete a M.S. in Advanced Practice Nursing degree.
+If you are a current undergraduate Nursing student and have a GPA of 3.3 or higher in your junior nursing courses, you may petition to complete graduate-level coursework at the end of your second semester junior clinical year and thus shorten the time needed to complete a M.S. in Nursing.

-The accelerated program allows specific graduate-level courses to be taken and for one course to fulfill a designated undergraduate requirement.
+The accelerated option allows specific graduate-level courses to be taken and for one course to fulfill a designated undergraduate requirement.
 This shortens graduate degree requirements without compromising didactic and clinical learning experiences.

-NOTE: Approval to take graduate courses does not guarantee admission to the M.S. in Advanced Practice Nursing program.
+NOTE: Approval to take graduate courses does not guarantee admission to the M.S. programs.

 If you are beginning the Nursing program at Fisher, you will follow the curriculum of the Traditional Nursing B.S.
 Program with the following additions/substitutions: